napari/docs/docs/developers/contributing/testing.md

 #### Running a subset of test using tox

-The part of tox call after `--` is passed to pytest.
-So you can run a subset of tests using tox as well.
+To run a subset of tests using tox, add a directory or file after `--` and that will be passed to pytest.
 For example, to run only tests in the `src/napari/layers/image/` file using Python 3.13 and pyqt6, enter:

 ```sh